nathantysmith/cse15l-lab-reports/cse15l-lab-report-5.md

  10158 written_2/non-fiction/OUP/Berk/ch7.txt
  55086 total
 ```
-**What this grep -n command is doing is adding the line number of the found line to the front of the terminal and this can be used to find the specific line within the text file itself, no longer reading from the terminal.**
+**What this wc -w command is doing is isolating the word count of the given file and returning that next to the file name, this makes it extremely easy to check for minimum word counts in papers or other such projects.**
 ## Command Line Option: ```wc -l <<File>> ```
   Example 1:
 ```